J. P. Stevens High School: Greenhouse

-The John P. Stevens Greenhouse was founded in September 2014 by environmental science teacher, Laura Holborow.
-The 30X60 foot greenhouse grows a variety of oragnic foods each season and is entirely run by students, and their two advisors.
-All produce grown is sold at the farmstand in front of the school during select hours of the day or is donated to local food banks.
-The greenhouse is primarily funded by student fundraisers and grants, such as the $100k grant they received from The Dream Big Challenge, sponsored by Farmer's Insurance.
+The John P. Stevens Greenhouse was founded in September 2014 by the school's environmental science teacher.
+The 30 by 60 ft greenhouse is used to a variety of organic foods each season and is entirely run by students, and their two advisors.
+All produce grown is sold at the farm stand in front of the school during select hours of the day or is donated to local food banks.
+The greenhouse is primarily funded by student fundraisers and grants, such as the $100,000 grant they received from The Dream Big Challenge in 2017, sponsored by Farmer's Insurance.